- 4 bedroom detached house

 Outside the back door, there are 3 storage sheds for 1.
 Wood Pellets 2.
 Logs 3.
 Coal (this store can also be accessed from the rear hallway).

 Council Tax band D

-Central heating throughout house is provided by a recently installed biomass boiler.
-There are radiators in each room and off peak storage heaters in the workshop areas.
+Central heating throughout the house is provided by a recently installed biomass boiler.
+There are radiators in each room and off-peak storage heaters in the workshop areas.

 Carpeted or Laminate flooring throughout the property.

 uPVC double glazing in living accommodation.